vihari/vihari.github.io/why_india.md

 <a id="org46d0418"></a>

 # Acknowledgments
 I sincerely thank the feedback and discussions with the current and past PhD students of IIT Bombay.
-The list includes Anjali Sairaman, Vaibhav Krishan, Ayush Maheshwari, Abhijeet Awasthi, Lokesh, Bolanath, Shantanu Kulkarni, Settaluri Sravanthi.
+The list includes Anjali Sairaman, Vaibhav Krishan, Ayush Maheshwari, Abhijeet Awasthi, Lokesh, Bolanath, Shantanu Kulkarni, Settaluri Sravanthi, Rishabh Kumar.